Tamara L. Goetz, Ph.D. – Executive Director

 Chuck Keeler, B.S. and M.Ed.- STEM Bus Manager

-When Brad doesn’t have his head in the clouds he enjoys spending time outdoors with his wife and newborn son.
+When Brad doesn’t have his head in the clouds he enjoys spending time outdoors with his family.

 Abby Dowd recently relocated to Utah from Seattle, Washington to pursue a career in STEM education.
 Abby completed her Bachelors of Science in Environmental Science at the University of Washington Tacoma.
 During her time in and after college, Abby dedicated time to expanding her passion by working with youth and college students to encourage them to enjoy and pursue STEM.
 She is excited to be in a place where she can continue to share her passion for STEM and inspire youth to find their own passion for STEM.